Skyscanner/SkyFloatingLabelTextField/README.md

 ### Icons and fonts

 Use the `SkyFloatingLabelTextFieldWithIcon` field to display icons next to the textfields.
-You will have to set the `iconFont` property and bundle your icon with your app (if it's not a built in one).
+You have the option of using an UIImage or a font as the icon by setting the `iconType` property (Default = `IconType.font`).
+If using an UIImage as icon, you will have to set the `iconImage` property.
+If using a font as icon, you will have to set the `iconFont` property and bundle your icon with your app (if it's not a built in one).
 Icons can be rotated and more precise positioning is also supported:

 ![](/SkyFloatingLabelTextField/images/example-3.gif)